-For a couple of years already I have been a regular visitor of this establishment, was there on a two-three month basis, I got used to behold yellow walls with shelled and falling off plaster, constantly sad faces of its people… used to see queues of older persons all with lowered heads and sad expressions on them, used to observe how some of them not without the help from other colleagues have been forced to wait in longest many-hours queues in order to receive a priceless ticket, granting one the right to learn one's fate – for even they, these people, tried to appear here as seldom as ever possible, tried not to be at all.
+For a couple of years already I have been a regular visitor of this establishment, was there on a two-three month basis, I got used to beholding yellow walls with shelled and falling off the plaster, constantly sad faces of its people… used to see queues of older persons all with lowered heads and sad expressions on them, used to observe how some of them not without the help from other colleagues have been forced to wait in longest many-hours queues in order to receive a priceless ticket, granting one the right to learn one's fate – for even they, these people, tried to appear here as seldom as ever possible, tried not to be at all.

-I had to come here time and again – my current condition didn't allow to me to do anything different.
-I had to stand in queues among same brothers-by-misfortune, to listen to silently-cold voices of doctors, ascertaining deterioration of your disease and constantly diligently drawing something on your out-patient card, without troubling themselves with any comments on that subject, though.
+I had to come here time and again – my current condition didn't allow me to do anything different.
+I had to stand in queues among the same brothers-by-misfortune, to listen to silently-cold voices of doctors, ascertaining deterioration of your disease and constantly diligently drawing something on your out-patient card, without troubling themselves with any comments on that subject, though.

 I got accustomed to this place, despite all its absurd.
 I could do no other.
 I cared no longer of what my doctors would tell me – my own sentence I have known for quite a while already and for a long time have reconciled to it.
 Different thoughts occupied my mind – I thirsted to know why these men so diligently avoided to look you in the face while reading your diagnosis, leaving you no options of survival – not in this life at least, not during ten incoming years.
-I was truly curios why they, snow-white like a funeral shroud in this house of grief, only multiplied this grief with their indifferent faces, cold voices…
+I was truly curious why they, snow-white like a funeral shroud in this house of grief, only multiplied this grief with their indifferent faces, cold voices…

 Was a monthly ascertaining of the absence of any positive changes in my illness really desired by me?
 Whether I really needed those endless inspections, required by no one, even myself?
-No. Not for this I thirsted.
+No. Not for this, I thirsted.
 I thirsted for words – a kind word of participation and understanding.
 I desired to hear words of support from them – just to know that some other can share your pain… simply to be aware of that.
 I wanted to behold a shine of joy – a joy of life – even in someone's eyes, once in many months… But, obviously, I desired too much… too much in this life – and hopes of mine could never come true.

-Probably for that particular reason now I have stopped, being amazed with what I have seen.
+Probably for that particular reason now I have stopped, being amazed at what I have seen.
 I would, certainly, not able to say anything meaningful first tens of seconds, if some casual passer-by has suddenly decided to inquire why was I standing with my mouth widely opened, hardly incorporating cold winter air.
 There were no such ones – and that's probably for the better.

-Shortly after that I had to come to my senses for at least ten minutes in an entrance hall.
+Shortly after that, I had to come to my senses for at least ten minutes in an entrance hall.
 And this hall itself changed as well.
-No more there were decayed walls and tiny cloakroom with eternally snapping and rude woman of thirty five years.
+No more there were decayed walls and tiny cloakroom with eternally snapping and rude woman of thirty-five years.
 There was a sort of large parquet hall instead – walls changed their color to grass-greenish, and instead of a cloakroom attendant Masha there was a smiling woman of thirty years, who, when I have approached her, also welcomed me, kindly helped to take off my coat, and, having given me a label, once more wished me good health.

 To tell the truth, I didn't expect all that.
 I got so much accustomed to former “yellow house”, and to see it totally changed was truly surprising for me.
 Even more intriguing were new people – attentive and, I shall not be afraid of this word, really sympathizing.